chenliny-zz/LA_Collision_Analysis/README.md

 - when and where do collisions happen?
 - what are their risk factors?
 - who are the victims?
-- where are the severe collision hot spots (dangerous intersections)?
+- where are the severe collision clusters (dangerous intersections)?
+- ...

 ![Image of Static Carto Map](https://github.com/chenliny/LA_Collision_Analysis/blob/master/Collision.png)